GSAUC3/human-computer-interaction-project/readme.md

 # Human Computer Interaction (HCI) Project

+This project was done in association with C-DAC (Centre for Development of Advanced Computing), India.
 An application build entirely in python to control all the mouse functionalities using hand gestures.
 A short demo is given below.